Performance of the Gamma-ray Transient Monitor at the IHEP Electron-Beam Facility: Electron-Beam Testing Results

-This section presents the results of the ground-based electron calibration experiments for the GTP, focusing on two key aspects: the dead time testing in the 0.4-20 MeV range and the energy spectrum response in the 0.4-1.4 MeV range.
+This section presents the results of the ground-based electron performance tests for the GTP, focusing on two main aspects: the dead-time testing for electron beams in the 0.4-20 MeV range and the energy response to electron beams in the 0.4-1.4 MeV range.